stakewalker/fitplus/README.md

 ---

-# 🇬🇧 Fit+ Gym Management CLI Application
+# 🇬🇧 Fit+: Gym Management CLI Application
 Fit+ is a Python CLI application developed to assist gym owners and trainers in managing their students and their training sessions.
 It is a comprehensive solution for tracking student information and monitoring training sessions.

 ## Features: